nluninja/chicago-active-employee-project/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Data License
-This project is for educational and research purposes.
-The Chicago employee data is publicly available through the City of Chicago Data Portal.
+The Chicago employee data is publicly available through the City of Chicago Data Portal under the Public Domain license.